By Promod Puri

 “As spectacular as that may be, it may seem a trifle esoteric: why should we care how black holes behave?
 Well, the theories Hawking was developing also have implications for the question of how the universe began.
 Hawking proposed a mechanism, through quantum physics, by which a universe could be born.
 In other words, he proposed an answer to how the big bang banged.”

-In this explanation where Hawking deals with the nature of black holes and the quantum physics by combining the two, he has put the religiosity of god in a different perspective in relationship with the birth of the universe.
+In this explanation where Hawking deals with the nature of black holes and quantum physics by combining the two, he has put the religiosity of god in a different perspective in relationship with the birth of the universe.

 Besides the fact his god was in his thoughts and works, which were more meaningful and rational than the ritualistic faiths, Hawking’s progressive investigations open new thinking on the science of God altogether.
-And it is here he went beyond the empirical confines in the realm of metaphysics where religion dwell.
+And it is here he went beyond the empirical confines in the realm of metaphysics where religion dwells.

 Stephen Hawking might be an “atheist”, but thru his exploration of the origin of the universe, he did establish some relationship between science and religion, a fact which is yet to get its realization by the scientific community.